okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 ### Code flow

-For OIDC applications destined for the OIN, you are building a "web" application with a dedicated server-side back end that is capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.
+For OIDC applications destined for the OIN, Okta recommends building a "web" application with a dedicated server-side back end capable of securely storing a Client Secret and exchanging information with an authorization server through trusted back-channel connections.

 The exchange of the short-lived authorization code for a token requires a Client Secret.
 This is a value that only your client application and the authorization server know, and it must be protected from malicious parties.